Chelsea news: N'Golo Kante Kante leaves Blues' pre-season training camp for knee injury treatment | Goal.com

 N’Golo Kante has left Chelsea’s pre-season training base in Japan and returned to England for treatment on a knee injury.

-Kante picked up the injury at the tail end of last season and will continue his rehabilitation away from the rest of the squad as they gear up for the new campaign.
+Kante picked up the injury at the tail end of last season and will continue his recovery away from the rest of the squad as they gear up for the new campaign.

 A statement on the club's official website said: "N’Golo Kante has travelled back to the UK to continue his rehabilitation for an injury connected to the knee problem he sustained at the end of last season."